-The table below provides the number of directorships held by each member of the Company's management body in other entities, including the one in BCS.
+The table below provides the number of directorships held by each member of the Company's management body in other entities, excluding the one in BCS.
+Directorships in companies belonging to the same group are considered as one directorship.

-Name of Director Number of Directorships
+Name of Director Position with BCS Other Directorships Executive Other Directorships Non- Executive

-Ms. Olha Sidleruk 1
+Ms. Olha Sidleruk Executive 0 0

-Mr. Marios Yiasoumi 2
+Mr. Marios Yiasoumi Executive 0 1

-Dr. Roman Lokhov 2
+Dr. Roman Lokhov Executive 1 21

-Ms. Tonia Antoniou 3
+Ms. Tonia Antoniou Non- Executive 1 1

-Mr. George Yiallourides 3
+Mr. George Yiallourides Non- Executive 1 1

-Mr. Andrei Aletdinov 1
+Mr. Andrei Aletdinov Non- Executive 0 0